filakhtov/gentoo-use-docs/x11-libs/libxkbcommon.md

 This flag should only ever be enabled if there is a need for static libraries.

 ### test
-Execute the `meson test` command after the main build is complete to run the test suite provided with the source code and check for regressions.
-This will extend a build time.
+Start a new Xvfb session and execute the `meson test` command inside of it after the main build is completed to run the test suite provided with the source code and check for regressions.
+This will extend the build time.

 This flag should normally be disabled as it is mainly useful for maintainers, testers and developers.

+### wayland
+Pass the `-Denable-wayland=true` option to the meson build script.
+Enable support for interactive debugger for XKB keymaps for Wayland in the `xkbcli` utility.

+This flag should normally be disabled.

 ### X
 Pass the `-Denable-x11=true` option to the meson build script.
 Build and install a `libxkbcommon-x11` library and a `xkbcommon-x11.h` include file.
 Provide an ability to create and modify keymaps, e.g. change to special symbols when modifier key is pressed via an XKB X11 extension.